mailjet/drupal-mailjet-module-apiv3/README.md

 Changelog
 ---------

+= 7.x-2.14 26 May 2017 =
+* Bug fix: Unable to synchronize a new user if the Drupal contact list already exists

 = 7.x-2.13 6 Mar 2017 =
 * Bug fix: Unable to send more than 1 mail per request when using Libraries API in a non default directory